 We know that everyone's situation is unique and we aim to help you find the right product for you.
 We may receive compensation when you visit our partners' sites or are approved for their products.
 You can read more about how we maintain editorial independence and how we make money here.Payoneer is a payment service that serves marketplace and business owners who want to pay their contract workers, and contract workers and freelancers who want to receive payments.

-If you pay out funds of at least $10,000 a month, Payoneer might be right for you.
+If you regularly pay out funds to freelancers, or are a freelancer who needs a way to bill clients and receive payments, Payoneer might be right for you.

 |Product Name||Payoneer International Money Transfers|